Welcome to this week’s Postcard From – the feature where I chat to some lucky explorer about their recent travels.

 Welcome Back Gilles!
 So, last time you were on a safari of the Pantanal.
 Where else have you been wildlife spotting?

-Going on a Safari almost always means that you are part of a tour, with a guide, and that someone is taking decisions for you.
+Going on an African Safari almost always means that you are part of a tour, with a guide, and that someone is taking decisions for you.
 This time, I wanted to enjoy maximum flexibility, so I decided to rent a Jeep with rooftop tent and to go on a Self-Drive Safari.

 For this expedition, I chose a country I had wanted to visit in years and where there is basically no tourism industry: Zimbabwe.